dikortis/LetsTalkETC/Episodes/Episode_5.md

 **Carlo Vicari:**
  well I
-think I've read I've read some of these debates on there where people have gotten into it with him so what I think he meant by that is his his big thing with the etherium classic community what he likes to bring up um pretty much all the time is that any change we make if it's a protocol improvement or a bug fix
+think I've read some of these
+debates on there where people have gotten into it with him so what I think he meant by that is his his big thing with the ethereum classic community what he likes to bring up um pretty much all the time is that any change we make if it's a protocol improvement or a bug fix